alibaba/pipcook/docs/manual/intro-to-plugin.md

 #### plugin `ModelLoad`

 Sometimes, developers want to load a trained model directly in Pipeline.
 At this time, we can use `ModelLoad` plugin.
-So far, Pipcook have provided the following loaders:
+So far, Pipcook has provided the following loaders:

-- [`@pipcook/plugins-tensorflow-model-load`][] is to load tensorflow saved model.
+- [`@pipcook/plugins-tensorflow-model-load`][] is to load the tensorflow saved model.

 #### plugin `ModelTrain`